davideciarmiello/ha-bskzephyr-lan/README.md

 # BSK Zephyr Home Assistant integration LAN

 ## Important notes
-1. Unofficial integration using an undocumented API.
-May break at any time.
+1. Unofficial integration using direct connection in LAN.
-1. Only works for [BSK Zephyr v2](https://www.bskhvac.com.tr/en/product-detail/heat-recovery-units/zephyr-decentrelized-heat-recovery-device) and [BSK Zephyr Mini v1](https://www.bskhvac.com.tr/en/product-detail/heat-recovery-units/zephyr-mini-decentralized-heat-recovery-device) devices registered in the BSK Connect app.
-If you are using the BSK Zephyr app, download BSK Connect, login with your existing account and register your device in BSK Connect.
+1. Only tested on [BSK Zephyr v2](https://www.bskhvac.com.tr/en/product-detail/heat-recovery-units/zephyr-decentrelized-heat-recovery-device) 1.
+Works only with device configured as Home Assistant Setup in BSK Connect application.
+In date 2025.10 this features is avaiable only if you request to enter in beta testing, and the configuration is avaiable only on Android App.
-1. Works only with username and password.
-If you used Apple or Google login, create a new account with username and password and re-register your device / share it from your other account.
+1. You can configure as this [video tutorial](https://github.com/davideciarmiello/ha-bskzephyr-lan/docs/BSK_API_screen_record.mp4), after you can access at your device [web local page as this](https://github.com/davideciarmiello/ha-bskzephyr-lan/docs/BSK_API_local_page.mp4)

 ## Requirements
 - Home Assistant version 2025.2 or newer